 Links to Corel and other WPDOS sites and third-party utilities and tools may be found on separate pages.
 The first of these pages includes links related to WP for the Macintosh.
 A separate page is devoted to Shell, Editor, and other WP Office for DOS programs.

 If you get error messages when you try to download files from Corel's web site, see this site's troubleshooting guide for Corel downloads.

 An updater that corrects minor problems in tables and other features of the U.S. English version of WordPerfect for DOS 6.1 is available from Corel's ftp site.
 Details may be found on the description page of Corel's WPDOS 6.1 download page.
 Apply this patch if your copy of WPDOS 6.1 has a file date that includes the time 6:10 am; with the patch applied, the date will be changed to 6:10 pm.

 A free Windows-based document-repair utility for WP 6.x or later files is available from Corel's web site.
 Download WPLook.exe and use it to repair file corruption and other problems in WPDOS 6.x files.
 Be cautious with this and any other repair utility; make a backup of any file before repairing it.
 (Corel's similar but earlier WP file repair utility may also be useful, but the newer WPLook.exe version may be more effective.)

-A thorough description of WPLook may be found on a page on Laura Acklen's WPWriter site.
+A thorough description of WPLook may be found on an archived page from Laura Acklen's WPWriter site.

 Information on these programs has been moved to a separate page on Shell, Editor, and other WordPerfect Office for DOS programs.